Gabaa/world-generation-python/readme.md

   - [X] Finish CircleBasedTriangleStrategy (needs to set relative to center, and scale appropriately)
   - [X] Find a way to tell that strategy that window was resized (without window having to know the strategy)
 - [X] Add an exponential version of NSplits
+- [ ] Helpful labels for non-me users